tarunjillellamudi/Weather-Quake/CONTRIBUTING.md

-# 🚀 **Contributing to Run Revenue**
+# 🚀 **Contributing to Disaster ready**

-Thank you for considering contributing to **Run Revenue**!
+Thank you for considering contributing to **Disaster ready**!
 Your contributions are incredibly valuable and help us improve the product.

 ---